Stallind/docs.particular.net/servicecontrol/import-failed-messages.md

 ## Failed message custom check

-When a message that has failed the import is detected in the ServiceControl database, the [**Message Ingestion** custom check](/servicecontrol/servicecontrol-instances/#self-monitoring-via-custom-checks-failed-imports) is marked as failed to bring the failed import(s) to the administrator's attention.
+When a failed import is detected in the ServiceControl database, the [**Message Ingestion** custom check](/servicecontrol/servicecontrol-instances/#self-monitoring-via-custom-checks-failed-imports) is marked as failed to bring the failed import(s) to the administrator's attention.

 ## How to reimport

-To reimport the failed messages, the instance to be shut down and started from a command line
+To reimport the failed messages, the instance must be shut down and started from a command line using one of the following commands:

 NOTE: The value to use for `--serviceName` is equal to the instance name.
 It also is available in the Windows Service information

-ServiceControl instance:

-Using the additional argument `--import-failed-errors`.
+**ServiceControl instance:**

 ```cmd
 ServiceControl.exe --serviceName=Particular.Servicecontrol --import-failed-errors
 ```

-ServiceControl audit instance:
+**ServiceControl audit instance:**

-Using the additional argument `--import-failed-audits`

 ```cmd
 ServiceControl.Audit.exe --serviceName=Particular.Servicecontrol.Audit --import-failed-audits
 ```

 While in import mode, ServiceControl or ServiceControl Audit will not be processing its input queues.
-Once the imported failure message is re-processed successfully, the message will be available in ServicePulse and ServiceInsight.
+Once the message is re-processed successfully, it will be available in ServicePulse and ServiceInsight.
+ServiceControl or ServiceControl Audit instance can then be started normally again.

-The custom check will disappear if no failed imports remain.
+The custom check will no longer be displayed if all failed imports have been successfully reimported

 ## Modify message data